getindata/gid-mdp-workshop/Session 3 - hands-on excercises.md

 ## Add dbt tests to your project

 Tests are utterly important part of any data pipeline.
 In theory, if the code is right, data should be also correct.
 However, even for easy pipelines, subsequent and continuous code modification, adding new sources, changes in business logic etc. greatly increases risk of duplication, nullification, incorrect aggregations, and as result - greatly affects the analytics (in a negatie way).
-In this excercise you will add three types of tests to your local development instance of dbt and then transfer them into Airflow.
+In this exercise you will add three types of tests to your local development instance of dbt and then transfer them into Airflow.

 Your task is to add: